-II.1.1.
+2.1.1.
 Net Experiment

 The net scenario is shown in Figure 1 and is designed to help mature net capture technology in space.
-In this experiment, initially the first CubeSat (net), DS-1, is ejected by the platform at a low velocity ($\sim 5 \ cm/s$).
-DS-1 proceeds to inflate a balloon which, as well as acting as a deorbiting technology, provides a larger target area.
+In this experiment, initially the first CubeSat (net), DS-1, is ejected by the platform at a low velocity ( $\sim 5 \text{ cm/s}$ ).
+DS-1 proceeds to inflate a balloon which, as well as acting as a deorbiting technology, provides a larger target area of 1 m.
 A net from the platform is then ejected when the DS-1 is at 7 m distance.
-Once the net hits the target, deployment masses at the end of the net wrap around and entangle the target and motor driven winches reel in the neck of the net preventing re-opening of the net.
+Once the net (now 5 m in size) hits the target, deployment masses at the end of the net wrap around and entangle the target and motor driven winches reel in the neck of the net preventing re-opening of the net.
 The CubeSat is then left to deorbit at an accelerated rate due to the large surface area of the balloon.
 During the net demonstration, two supervision cameras record images which are downloaded afterwards to ground to assess the success of the net demonstration.

-II.1.2.
+2.1.2.
 Harpoon (HTA) Experiment

 The harpoon scenario in Figure 2 uses a deployable target that extends outwards from the platform which is used as a target for the harpoon.
 The harpoon and the deployable target form the harpoon target assembly (HTA).
 The distance for harpoon firing is 1.5 m on a $10 \times 10 cm$ target.
 The harpoon is designed with a flip-out locking mechanism that prevents the tether from pulling out of the target.
-As for net and harpoon demonstrations, success will be assessed by the images collected by the 2 supervision cameras up to 100 fps.
+As for net and harpoon demonstrations, success will be assessed by the images collected by the 2 supervision cameras up to 100 f ps.